No Fees Unless We Win 206-919-3215

 - Toxic chemicals (such as asbestos or lead in a rental property)

-Slip and fall incidents are the most common type of premise liability cases, so much so that premise liability is also called slip and fall liability.
+Slip and fall incidents are the most common type of premises liability law case, so much so that premises liability is also called slip and fall liability.
 An example of a slip and fall case might be slipping and breaking your arm in a grocery store because of standing water.
 It might also involve slipping and falling on ice in front of a business.
-In both examples, a property owner should know about these issues and take care to solve them before an injury happens.
+In both examples, a property owner should know about these issues, gain a fuller understanding of premises liability, and take care to solve them before an injury happens.
+It is the job of a Seattle premises liability lawyer to help analyze the facts of the accident and injuries to help the victim seek the justice they deserve.

-Proving someone was negligent in the upkeep or ownership of their property requires four things:
+Proving someone was negligent in the upkeep or ownership of their property for a premises liability claim requires four things:

 - Sufficient evidence that the owner knew or should have known an unsafe condition existed.
 In our grocery store example, security footage might show an employee walking past a puddle.